Tel Megiddo: Etymology

+Location

+The site is situated about 30 km southeast of Haifa near the depopulated Palestinian town of Lajjun and subsequently Kibbutz Megiddo.
+Its strategic location at the northern end of the defile of the Wadi Ara, which acts as a pass through the Carmel Ridge, and its position overlooking the rich Jezreel Valley from the west gave it much of its importance.

 History

 Megiddo was important in the ancient world.
-It guarded the western branch of a narrow pass on the most important trade route of the ancient Fertile Crescent, linking Egypt with Mesopotamia and Asia Minor and known today as Via Maris.
+It guarded the western branch of a narrow pass on the most important trade route of the ancient Fertile Crescent, linking Egypt with Mesopotamia and Anatolia and known today as Via Maris.
 Because of its strategic location, Megiddo was the site of several battles.
 It was inhabited approximately from 5000 to 350 BCE, or even, as Megiddo Expedition archaeologists suggest, since around 7000 BCE.